PataphysicalSociety/soupault.app/site/tips-and-tricks/deployment.md

 ./soupault-$SOUPAULT_VERSION-linux-x86_64/soupault
 ```

-Then you need to tell the builder in `netlify.toml` what script to run and which directory to publish.
+Then you need to tell the builder what script to run and which directory to publish.
+This is specified in the `netlify.toml` file.

 ```toml
 [build]